razorpay/razorpay-magento/README.md

   }
 }
 ```
-6. Pass the Magento Order ID to cancel an order in Magento database and reset the quote associated with it.
+6. Pass the Magento Order ID to reset the cart.
 ```
 mutation {
   resetCart (